ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p2-setup.md

 }
 ```

-Will result in the following line being added to logcat:
+This will result in the following line being added to logcat:

 ```output
 I VulkanSamples: [info] Hello world!